Tenra wordmarkSoftware systems

 Process FAQ

-Yes.
-Tenra exists first as JAMARQ's software division.
+Tenra focuses first on its own product family and internal systems.
 Custom engagements stay secondary and selective.

 Do you take every custom software request?